project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/deploy_sb_services.md

 - Update `sunbird_api_auth_token` in your configuration with the copied token.

-- Update `sunbird_ekstep_api_key` in your configuration with the API token obtained from ekstep portal.
+- Update `sunbird_ekstep_api_key` in your configuration with the API token obtained from Ekstep portal.

 For API keys you can refer [here](developer-docs/installation/medium_scale_deploy#api-keys){:target="_blank"}